bramley/phplist-plugin-viewbrowser/README.md

 ## Configuration ##
 On the Settings page you can specify the link text, such as "View this email in your browser".

+You can change the styling of the link by specifying additional attributes for the <a> element, such as a specific class or a custom style.
+For example

+    class="myclass"
+or

+    style="color: #ea5b0c;"

 You can also specify whether the plugin should generate anonymous pages.
 The default value for this is no.

 ## Usage ##